 Common Reasons Men Avoid Going to the Doctor

-5 mins,
+8 mins,

 A 2021 survey carried out by the insurance company, Aflac, gives great insight into why men avoid going to the doctor.
 The survey reveals that the male pattern of seeking or not seeking help for health-related issues is apparent to a good number of the male population.

-Does the scenerio below seem familiar?
+Does the scenario below seem familiar?

-“It was often one thing or all at once, from a severe headache that threatens his ability to think clearly to fatigue from almost doing nothing.
+“It was often one thing or all at once, from a severe headache that threatened his ability to think clearly to fatigue from almost doing nothing.
 There were also moments when gravity failed him, causing him to scramble for anything within reach to steady himself.

 Some other days, he’d have to blink repeatedly to get a clearer view of whatever appeared blurry, even at a short distance.
 There was nothing a few aspirin tablets couldn’t fix- or so he thought.